Skip to Content

 Bugs That Bite and How to Identify Them

-Bugs are a part of life, especially during warm-weather months in the Treasure Valley.
-Some bug bites are mostly annoying, while others can be painful or, in some cases, associated with disease.
+Bugs are a part of life—especially during warm-weather months in the Treasure Valley.
+Some bug bites are mostly annoying, while others can be painful or (in some cases) associated with illness.
 Mosquitoes, bed bugs, fleas, ticks, chiggers, ants, and spiders are among the most common culprits in and around homes.

-While only a healthcare provider can diagnose the cause of a bite or rash, understanding which bugs commonly bite people—and the kinds of reactions they can cause—can help you decide what to do next and how to reduce your risk in the future.
+While only a healthcare provider can diagnose the cause of a bite, rash, or allergic reaction, understanding which bugs commonly bite people—and the patterns they can cause—can help you decide what to do next and how to reduce your risk going forward.

 Common Bugs That Bite and How to Recognize Them